plattfot/qmk_firmware/keyboards/kyria/keymaps/plattfot/README.md

 Left rotary encoder
 - Press: mute
 - Rotate: Skip next/previous song

-Right rotary encoder
-- Press: Jump to window with the `Emacs` mark.

 The left letter bottom row contains macros to quickly type the different types of brackets and move the cursor to be inside.
 For